What is Project Trust?

 Please note that young people who choose to do a year abroad with the Project Trust are required to fund-raise as part of their experience.

-SCILT is working closely with the Project Trust in developing links with schools across the country.
-You can read the blogpost 'International Education Week: Language Linking, Global Thinking' where SCILT's Professional Development Officer, Meryl James, explains how Project Trust and SCILT have been developing ways for the two organisations to support each other’s work, not least through the Language Linking, Global Thinking pilot programme.
+SCILT worked closely with Project Trust to help develop links with schools across the country.
+You can read the blogpost 'International Education Week: Language Linking, Global Thinking' where SCILT's Professional Development Officer, Meryl James, explains how Project Trust and SCILT have developed ways for the two organisations to support each other’s work, not least through the Language Linking, Global Thinking pilot programme.
 Here Meryl explains how volunteering overseas inspires young people to engage with language learning, and how in turn those young people can motivate pupils to learn languages in UK schools.

 Project Trust provides returned volunteers to talk to young people about their experiences of living in another country, and how that experience has helped them understand the relevance of learning other languages.
 Learn about some of their experiences on our Project Trust - Projects webpage.